ProteinCalc Logo

 Food / servingAmountProteinCalories

-Cooked mung sprouts100 gAbout 2 gAbout 21 kcal
+Cooked or raw moong sprouts100 gAbout 2 gAbout 21 kcal

 Best Product and Buying Options